BenFontaine1492/ErasmusWeatherApp/README.md

 host: localhost
 port: 3306
-user: user
+user: user etc.
 password: pass

-you will need to create two tables with the following command (i am too lazy to write a script to do this on startup) :
+The data on the DB will be created using the following commands :
 ```
 create table weather_data_fin (
     id int auto_increment primary key,